xin-huang/dadi-cli/README.md

 For inferring demographic models, we use the spectrum from the synonymous SNPs.
 Here, we use the `IM_pre` model.
 In this model, the ancestral population had an instantaneous change of population size before it diverged into two populations.
 After divergence, the two populations experienced exponential expansion.
 To find out the parameters of the `IM_pre` model, users can use `dadi-CLI Model --names IM_pre`.

 To start the inference, users should choose the initial value for each parameters with `--p0`, and specify the lower bounds and upper bounds for these parameters with `--lbounds` and `--ubounds`.
-Because we need to run optimization several times to find out a , users can use `--jobs` to specify how many times of optimization will run parrallelly.
+Because we need to run optimization several times to find out a coverged result with maximum likelihood, users can use `--jobs` to specify how many times of optimization will run parallelly.

     dadi-CLI InferDM --syn-fs ./examples/results/1KG.YRI.CEU.synonymous.snps.unfold.fs --model IM_pre --misid --p0 1 1 .5 1 1 1 1 1 .5 --ubounds 10 10 0.999 10 10 10 10 10 0.99999 --lbounds 10e-3 0 10e-3 10e-3 10e-3 0 0 0 10e-5 --output ./examples/results/demo/optimization1/1KG.YRI.CEU.IM_pre.demo.params --jobs 28